-In fiscal year 2006, US broad equity markets posted strong returns.
-The Russell 1000 Index returned 9.08% for the fiscal year and the Russell 2000 Index returned 14.58%.
-Small cap indexes outperformed large cap indexes by a healthy margin for the fiscal year.
-Style-related performance differences narrowed during the fiscal year, with the exception of large cap value and growth where the Russell 1000 Value Index outperformed the Russell 1000 Growth Index by nearly 6%.
-The international equity MSCI ACWI Free Ex-U.S. Index, a broad proxy of non-US stocks, had another outstanding year, posting a 28.40% gain for U.S. dollar investors.
-Bonds struggled in the rising interest environment, resulting in a -.81% return for the Lehman Aggregate Bond Index during the fiscal year.
-Real estate had a second unusually strong fiscal year, with the NCREIF Index returning 18.67% during the period.
+In fiscal year 2007, US broad equity markets posted strong returns.
+The Russell 1000 Index returned 20.43% for the fiscal year and the Russell 2000 Index returned 16.44%.
+This was the first year of outperformance of large cap indexes over small since 1999.
+In another departure from recent capital market experience, style-related performance differences were not significant during the fiscal year, as growth and value indexes across the capitalization spectrum all performed within 1% of one another.
+The international equity MSCI ACWI Free Ex-U.S. Index, a broad proxy of non-US stocks, had another outstanding year, posting a 30.15% gain for U.S. dollar investors.
+In a fairly stable interest rate environment, investment grade bonds managed in a 6.11% return, as measured by the Lehman Aggregate Bond Index.
+Real estate enjoyed its third unusually strong fiscal year in a row, with the NCREIF Index returning 17.24% during the period.

-SamCERA's Equity portfolio exceeded its equity policy benchmark by 58 basis points during the fiscal year.
-US Large Cap Equity, comprising the majority of the Plan's Equity assets, provided a low risk, strong return anchor to the portfolio.
-Half of the US Large Cap assets reside in BGI's passive Russell 1000 Index Fund and, thus, performance matched the benchmark's return.
-The other half of US Large Cap assets in BGI's Russell 1000 Alpha Tilts enhanced index strategy outperformed the benchmark by almost 3% for the fiscal year, a surprisingly large degree of alpha for an enhanced index strategy.
-SamCERA's Small Cap composite underperformed its benchmark by nearly 3% due to the return shortfall of two small cap managers, Goldman Sachs' Structured Small Cap and Brandes Small Cap Value.
-Goldman Sach's Structured Small Cap enhanced index approach, comprising half of the Plan's Small Cap assets, returned 13.66% versus 14.58% for the Russell 2000 Index over the fiscal year.
-This quantitative approach has lost relative value through stock selection over the past Brandes Small Cap Value, comprising one-quarter of the Small Cap assets, vear. underperformed by a wide margin over the fiscal year, largely due to its significant auto components weighting in the portfolio.
-Following a painful initial holding period, this overweight in the portfolio is finally starting to yield positive returns.
-Chartwell Small Cap Growth, SamCERA's third small cap manager with one-quarter of small cap assets, has outperformed the small cap index over the fiscal year.
+SamCERA's US Equity portfolio lagged its equity policy benchmark by 178 basis points during the fiscal year.
+US Large Cap Equity, comprising the majority of the Plan's US Equity assets, provided a low risk anchor to the portfolio.
+For most of the period (the US equity structure was changed in May of 2007), half of the US Large Cap assets were invested in BGI's passive Russell 1000 Index Fund that effectively matched its benchmark's return.
+The other half of US Large Cap assets in BGI's Russell 1000 Alpha Tilts enhanced index strategy underperformed the benchmark by almost 309 basis points the fiscal year.
+After posting a surprisingly high alpha in fiscal 2006, the BGI enhanced index investment produced an equally surprising shortfall in fiscal 2007.
+Over its entire tenure with SamCERA, the portfolio has provided returns slightly above its benchmark.

+SamCERA's Small Cap composite underperformed its benchmark by 280 basis points due to the return shortfall of Goldman Sachs' Structured Small Cap portfolio.
+Goldman Sach's Structured Small Cap enhanced index approach, comprising half of the Plan's Small Cap assets, returned 8.82% versus 16.44% for the Russell 2000 Index over the fiscal year.
+This quantitative approach has lost relative value through stock selection over the past year.
+Brandes Small Cap Value, comprising one-quarter of the Small Cap assets, outperformed its index by 172 basis points as its significant auto components weighting in the portfolio gained value.
+Following a painful initial holding period, this overweight in the portfolio continues to yield positive returns.
+Chartwell Small Cap Growth, SamCERA's third small cap manager with one-quarter of small cap assets, also performed well, beating the small cap index by 201 basis points over the fiscal year.